taurus-org/taurus/doc/source/users/ui/configurations.rst

 In the figure below the taurusconfigbrowser application shows a taurus configuration .ini file containing three perspectives: 'LAST', 'second_perspective' and 'third_perspective'.
-'LAST' is a perspective stored just before the closure of the Taurus GUI; it reflects the state of the GUI just before the last closure.
-The other two perspectives have been stored intentionally during the Taurus GUI execution.
+'LAST' is an special perspective automatically stored just before the closing of the Taurus GUI; it reflects the state of the GUI just before the last closing.
+The other two perspectives were saved explicitly during the Taurus GUI execution.

-In the figure the 'second_perspective' is unfolded and the panels contained in this perspective can be visualized.

 .. figure:: /_static/taurusconfigbrowser.png
   :align: center

+  taurusconfigbrowser with a perspective unfolded to show the panel entries